 Why now is a great time to pursue a career in nursing

-According to the BLS, there are 194,500 opening for RNs each year and the profession will grow nine percent between 2020 and 2030.
+According to the BLS, there are 194,500 opening for RNs each year and the profession will grow 6 percent thorugh 2031.
 With high demand and above-average pay for some nursing professions, now might be a great time to pursue your career in nursing.
 While the job and getting the education necessary to start it can be stressful, the rewards can outweigh the stress.

 “Working in private practice enables flexibility in my schedule as well a great work environment.
 I get to educate patients and make a difference in the lives of others,” Beal said.
 “You need the support of family and friends to be successful while you are in school.
 There were many weeks the laundry didn’t get done and the refrigerator was empty.
 Without a supportive husband, graduation in 36 weeks wouldn’t have been possible.”